Skip to content

 Storage of encrypted mnemonics on the device or SD cards are meant for convenience only and should not be considered a form of backup.
 Always make a physical backup of your keys that is independent from electronic devices and test recovering your wallet from this backup before you send funds to it.

 Remember that the stored encrypted mnemonic is protected by the key you defined to encrypt it.
 If the defined key is weak, your encrypted mnemonic will not be protected.
-If you have stored a mnemonic with funds in the device's internal flash memory using a weak key, the best way to undo this is to wipe the device.
+If you have stored a mnemonic with funds in the device's internal flash memory using a weak key, the best way to undo this is to erase user's data.